libraries-fi/kirkanta-api/doc/upgrading.md

 JSON responses are now compact, i.e. there is no additional white-space for formatting.
 For development purposes it is possible to enable 'pretty output' using parameter `pretty`.

+## Separators for multi-value parameters
+API v3 supported comma `,` as the separator for multiple values.
+From now on also values that translate to a space (` `, `+`, `%20`) are valid separators.
+This is to make it more convenient to read parameters from HTML attributes.

 ## Organisations are now Service Points
 The endpoint `/organisation` has been renamed to `/service_point`.
 This endpoint can be used to query libraries, mobile libraries, museums and archives.